What is it?

 Use Full access rarely

 Full access allows people to make major changes to your site, from deleting pages to modifying who has access to them.
-Even in very small and collaborative communities, limiting Full access to those responsible for site maintenance is a good way to prevent surprises and accidents.
+Even in very small and collaborative workplaces, limiting Full access to those responsible for site maintenance is a good way to prevent surprises and accidents.

 Take advantage of Author rules